-Friends, it has been a few years since I have updated you on the Mount Ararat Discovery, even longer since the larger world has heard much about this 2008 discovery made near the top of Mt Ararat in Eastern Turkey by Kurdish native Ahmet Ertugrul (our Parasut) and announced to the world in April, 2010 by Hong Kong-based Noah’s Ark Ministries International (NAMI).
+It has been a few years since I have given updates on the Mount Ararat Discovery, even longer since the larger world has heard much about this 2008 discovery made near the top of Mt Ararat in Eastern Turkey by Kurdish native Ahmet Ertugrul (our Parasut) and announced to the world in April, 2010 by Hong Kong-based Noah’s Ark Ministries International (NAMI).
 You recall how the announcement was immediately engulfed in controversy stemming from charges (based on anonymous sources!) that the discovery was but a fabricated plant.
-You also recall that investigating those charges is how I became involved with this discovery and then became its leading US defender.
-Since I last updated you, I have taken leadership of the scientific phase of this discovery, recruiting scientists to study and Americans to help sponsor their work as part of a comprehensive cultural-heritage endeavor that I have called the Mount Ararat Peace (MAP) Project.
+Investigating those charges is how I became involved with this discovery and then became its leading US defender.
+Since I last updated you, I have taken leadership of the scientific phase of this discovery, recruiting scientists to study and Americans to help sponsor their work as part of a comprehensive cultural-heritage endeavor that we have called the Mount Ararat Peace (MAP) Project.

 Humanitarian emergency changes our plan!

-Consider that this refugee crisis is linked to the discovery of a divine rescue that in ages past may have brought our own ancestors to this very mountain to obtain a new beginning.
+Consider that this refugee crisis is linked to the discovery of a divine rescue that — according to the Bible and to the natives of this area who we are helping — brought our own ancestors to this very mountain to obtain a new beginning.